netlore/OpenAKC/README.md

 WARNING: This is pre-release software and although it is functional, plenty of work remains to ensure it is robust and secure.

-Documentation is still being created, but you may like to see an [impromptu demo video][demo].
+Documentation is still being created, but you may like to see an [Demo Video][demo], I won't be offended if you want to play this at double speed.

 Any contributions of in regard to documentation, code or suggestions would be greatly appreciated.